adamsteer/f4g-oceania-pdal/workshop/2-command-line-processes.md

 More useful is finding points by geographic location. the `query` option to `info` can help:

-`pdal info T_316000_235500.laz --query "637301.20, 851217.57, 496.49/3"`
+`pdal info T_316000_235500.laz --query "316200, 235400, 21/3"`

 ...this will return the three nearest points to the coordinates provided (`/3`).
-You might use this if you want to find a set of points near ground control, and assess how close they are.
+You might use this if you want to find a set of points near ground control to assess accuracy.

-Another super useful convenience application is `density`, although it is aimed at 2.5D data (eg airborne LiDAR).
-This returns a hex-binned representation of point density in your data, which is easily visualised by QGIS.
-It's a great and quick QA/QC assessment tool:
+`pdal info T_316000_235500.laz --query "316200, 235400, 21/8"`

-`pdal density -i infile.las -o lasdensity.sqlite -f sqlite --sample_size 2`
+...will return coordinates and dimension information for the *N* nearest points as a JSON dump.

-What does it tell you?
-For LIDAR - it shows where you have overlapping flight swaths.
-It also lets you easily see whether your data collection is relatively uniform.
+**note:** PDAL doesn't check to see if your input point is sane - it returns a result regardless.

 ## Simple transformations